Get

 Before you head off on your vacation, plan a “practice trip” by staying overnight with a friend.
 While there, you can leave your dog in a different room for short periods to see how they respond.
 It can even be helpful to set up a pet cam or Skype on your phone or laptop so you can watch how your dog reacts.

-4. Don’t Change your Dog’s Routine
+4. Don’t Change Your Dog’s Routine

 When we go on vacation, we enjoy the change in routine, but it’s different for dogs, as they usually thrive from routine.
 Try to keep their routine the same as at home, and respect their feeding times and walking times, as this will help them adapt.

 Bring familiar items, such as their favorite toys and blankets, the same bowls, and, if possible, the same bed.
 Try to spend more time than you normally do at home interacting and playing with your dog.
 This will help make the experience positive and memorable for them and build their confidence in new environments.
+Ask a vet about other ways to make your dog comfortable while traveling.

 5. Have a Plan B